Amadeco/magento2-weee-configurable-products/README.md

 ## License

-This module is licensed under the MIT License.
-See the LICENSE file for further details.
+This module is licensed under the Open Software License ("OSL") v3.0.
+See the [LICENSE.txt](LICENSE.txt) file for details.